 When to Visit Cherry Springs for the Best Night Sky Experience

-When you visit depends largely on what you want to see in the night sky.
 Check out the clear sky chart for Cherry Springs to make sure there won’t be too much cloud cover.
-You can also find out what’s in the sky on any given night, helpful if you’re looking for certain planets or stars.
+You can also find out what’s in the sky on any given night.
+Its helpful if you’re looking for certain planets or stars.

 Camping in Pennsylvania at Cherry Springs State Park is only available seasonally, from the second Friday in April to November 1st.
 The park often offers events and tours of the night sky, which can be found on the Cherry Springs website.

 Consider the pros and cons of visiting during different seasons.
 I took my trip to Cherry Springs in June.
 In retrospect, literally any other month might have been better because I wouldn’t have had to stay up so late waiting for the sky to get completely dark.